shuv1337/openmux/README.md

 ## Concepts

 ### Workspaces

 Like i3/sway, openmux supports multiple workspaces (1-9).
 Each workspace has its own layout tree of panes.
 The status bar shows populated workspaces dynamically - empty workspaces don't appear unless active.

 ### Layout Modes (Zellij-style)

 Each workspace has a layout mode that determines how panes are arranged:

 - **Vertical** (`│`): Main pane on left, stack panes split vertically on right
 - **Horizontal** (`─`): Main pane on top, stack panes split horizontally on bottom
 - **Stacked** (`▣`): Main pane on left, stack panes tabbed on right (only active visible)

 ### Sessions

 Sessions persist your workspace layouts and pane working directories.
 Sessions are auto-saved to `~/.config/openmux/sessions/` and can be switched via the session picker (`Alt+s` or `Ctrl+b s`).

+### Detach / Attach

+Use `Ctrl+b d` to detach and leave the background shim running.
+Reattach by launching `openmux` again.
+Detach/attach uses a single-client lock; a new client steals the lock and the previous client detaches.

 ### Aggregate View

 A fullscreen overlay (`Alt+a` or `Ctrl+b a`) that lets you browse all PTYs across all workspaces in one place.
 Features:

 - **Card-style PTY list** showing directory, process name, and git branch
 - **Interactive terminal preview** with full input support (keyboard + mouse)
 - **Filter by typing** to search by process name, directory, or git branch